The Training

 The Privileges

-The Private Pilots Licence (PPL) permits the holder to fly single engine airplanes for private use while acting as the pilot in command (PIC) and enables them to carry passengers for non-commercial purposes under Visual Flight Rules (VFR).
+The Private Pilot Licence (PPL) permits the holder to fly single engine airplanes for private use while acting as the pilot in command (PIC) and enables them to carry passengers for non-commercial purposes under Visual Flight Rules (VFR).

 The PPL is also the first step towards a career as a professional pilot.

-A comprehensive qualification, the PPL syllabus includes both practical flight training and ground based study of everything you will need to know to pass the final flight test and obtain your EASA licence.
+A comprehensive qualification, the PPL syllabus includes both practical flight training and ground based study of everything you will need to know to pass the final flight test and obtain your EASA Part-FCL licence.

 The PPL training syllabus is divided into two (2) parts, ground school and flight training.
 Ground-based study is delivered online and will carry you through 9 different theory subjects that will provide you with the basic knowledge required for flight training.
 The second step will be the practical flight training where you will develop the basic flying skills and learn how to takeoff, land and navigate.